-An ex parte temporary order can do any of the following:
+An ex parte temporary order can order the respondent to:

-- Order the respondent to stop stalking, harassing you or interfering with you and your immediate family;
+- stop stalking, harassing, or interfering with you and your immediate family;

-- Order the respondent to stay a certain number of yards away from you;
+- stay a certain number of yards away from you; and

-- Order the respondent to have no contact, directly or indirectly, with you and your immediate family.1
+- have no contact, directly or indirectly, with you and your immediate family.1

 A final protective order can do any of the following:

-- Order all of the protections listed above;
+- order all of the protections listed above; and

-- Order the respondent to pay your attorney’s fees (or, if you lose the case, order that you pay the respondent’s attorney’s fees).2
+- order the respondent to pay your attorney’s fees; however, if you lose the case, you can be ordered to you pay the respondent’s attorney’s fees.2

 Note: If the stalker is also arrested for stalking, you also have the right to be notified when bail hearings are scheduled and when the stalker is released from custody if you provide the court with a landline telephone number.3